 While we don't enforce a strict limit on data transfer, we will get in touch with you if your data transfer looks unusually high.

-When Launchpad builds a source package in a PPA, it creates binaries for:
+When Launchpad builds a source package in a PPA, by default it creates binaries for:

 If you specify a different series the build will fail.